rainlanguage/docs.rainlang.xyz/docs/raindex/7-configuring-networks-subgraphs-metaboards-orderbooks-deployers.md

     address: 0xA72e7279157b9840e5B4b911d142416F80fcDf07
 ```
 - For the above `tokens` section, the `network: base` resolves to `base` network under the `networks` section in the `Settings` tab.

 ## Best Practices

 ### Configuration Management
-**Centralized Settings :** Store common settings in application configuration, have the rain documents partitioned within folders for specific settings.
+**Centralized Settings:** Store common settings in application configuration, have the rain documents partitioned within folders for specific settings.
 Avoid duplicating settings across strategies, common settings can simply be added in the raindex app under the `Settings` section.

-**Network References :** Use consistent network keys across configurations, document network-specific requirements.Validate RPC endpoints for networks before deployment
+**Network References:** Use consistent network keys across configurations, document network-specific requirements.
+Validate RPC endpoints for networks before deployment.

-**Contract Addresses :** Maintain address registry for each network, this can simply be the settings file thats associated with the raindex app.
+**Contract Addresses:** Maintain address registry for each network, this can simply be the settings file that's associated with the raindex app.
 Document contract deployment information along with the necessary metadata (transaction hash, block number, network).

 ### Validation
-- Verify network configurations against chainlist.org, validating the rpc-endpoints, network and chain ids, native currency etc
+- Verify network configurations against chainlist.org, validating the RPC endpoints, network and chain IDs, native currency etc.
 - Test subgraph endpoints for availability, the subgraph health can be checked by simply pinging the endpoint.
 - Confirm that the deployed contract addresses sit under the correct section within the document, `deployers` section should only have deployer contracts, `orderbooks` section should only have orderbook contracts.
 - Validate metaboard indexing by navigating to the `Words` tab in the editor.